EchoSingh/Study-Notes/Fundamentals of Wireless Communication (22EC653)/Module 4.md

 ---

 4. **Explain the TCP/IP protocol suite.
 Describe the functions of each layer and list the common protocols associated with each layer.**

+   The TCP/IP (Transmission Control Protocol/Internet Protocol) model is a **fundamental framework for computer networking** that defines how data is transmitted reliably over networks.
+Developed by the Department of Defense (DoD) in the 1970s, it is a more practical and widely implemented model compared to the OSI model, especially on the Internet.
+It works by dividing data into packets at the sender's end and recombining them at the receiver's end to ensure accuracy during transfer.
+The TCP/IP model is flexible and adaptable, as it does not specify a particular physical layer, allowing it to work with various physical media and network technologies.

+The TCP/IP model consists of four layers: the Network Access Layer, the Internet Layer, the Transport Layer, and the Application Layer.

+Here are the functions and common protocols for each layer:

+- **1. Network Access Layer** (also referred to as the Link Layer)

+    - **Functions**: This layer is responsible for identifying the packet's network protocol type (e.g., TCP/IP).
+It also provides **error prevention** and **framing**, which involves organizing bits into meaningful units for transmission.
+From the sender's perspective, it generates data and initiates connection requests, while on the receiver's end, it processes and manages incoming data.
+    - **Common Protocols**: Examples include **Point-to-Point Protocol (PPP) framing** and **Ethernet IEEE 802.2 framing**.
+- **2. Internet Layer** (also referred to as the Network Layer)

+    - **Functions**: This layer defines the protocols responsible for the **logical transmission of data across the entire network**.
+Its main role is **routing packets** from a source host to a destination host, determining the shortest or most suitable path available.
+It assigns each device a **unique IP address** for identification and uses routing tables to guide packets to their destination.
+    - **Common Protocols**:
+        - **IP (Internet Protocol)**: Responsible for delivering packets between hosts using IP addresses found in packet headers.
+It has two versions: **IPv4**, which is widely used, and **IPv6**, which is growing in adoption due to the limited number of IPv4 addresses.
+Mobile IP, an extension to the Internet Protocol, allows mobile nodes to stay connected to the Internet without changing their IP address, addressing mobility issues.
+        - **ICMP (Internet Control Message Protocol)**: Provides hosts with information about network problems and is encapsulated within IP datagrams.
+        - **ARP (Address Resolution Protocol)**: Used to find the hardware (MAC) address of a host when its IP address is known.
+- **3. Transport Layer**

+    - **Functions**: This layer provides services to the application layer and receives services from the network layer.
+It is responsible for **end-to-end delivery of the complete message**.
+It breaks messages into **smaller segments** at the sender and reassembles them at the receiver.
+This layer also implements **flow and error control** to ensure proper data transmission and adds source and destination **port numbers** to its header for process-to-process delivery.
+It supports multiplexing, allowing multiple devices to share the same network connection.
+Transport layer protocols can be either **connection-oriented** or **connectionless**, and can provide **reliable** or unreliable services based on application needs.
+    - **Common Protocols**:
+        - **TCP (Transmission Control Protocol)**: A **connection-oriented and reliable protocol** that ensures ordered and error-checked delivery of data between applications.
+TCP manages data transmission, including error checking, recovery mechanisms, flow control, and congestion control.
+It is used by applications requiring high reliability.
+            - **Key Features of TCP**:
+                - **Connection-oriented**: Requires connection establishment and release.
+                - **Reliable**: Guarantees data delivery to the destination.
+                - **Error Checking**: Provides extensive error-checking through flow control and acknowledgments.
+                - **Sequencing**: Ensures packets arrive in order at the receiver.
+                - **Retransmission**: Lost packets can be retransmitted.
+                - **Header Length**: Variable, 20-60 bytes.
+                - **Applications**: HTTP, HTTPS, FTP, SMTP, Telnet.
+        - **UDP (User Datagram Protocol)**: A **connectionless and unreliable protocol** that does not guarantee delivery, order, or error checking.
+UDP is simpler, faster, and more efficient than TCP due to its minimal overhead.
+It is suitable for applications where speed and low latency are prioritized over absolute reliability.
+            - **Key Features of UDP**:
+                - **Datagram-oriented/Connectionless**: No connection establishment, maintenance, or termination overhead.
+                - **Unreliable**: Does not guarantee data delivery.
+                - **Basic Error Checking**: Uses checksums for basic error detection, but no flow or error control.
+                - **No Sequencing**: Order of arrival is not guaranteed; application layer must manage it if needed.
+                - **No Retransmission**: Lost packets are not retransmitted by UDP.
+                - **Header Length**: Fixed 8-byte header.
+                - **Applications**: VoIP, DNS, DHCP, TFTP, SNMP, RIP, NTP.
+    - **Port Numbers**: The Internet Assigned Number Authority (IANA) divides port numbers into three ranges: **Well-known ports (0-1023)**, **Registered ports (1024-49151)**, and **Dynamic/Private ports (49152-65535)**.
+The combination of an IP address and a port number is called a **socket address**, which uniquely identifies a process on a host.
+- **4. Application Layer**

+    - **Functions**: This layer combines the functionalities of the Application, Presentation, and Session layers from the OSI model.
+It is where network applications produce the data to be transferred and where received information is displayed to the user.
+It provides an interface for application services to access the network.
+    - **Common Protocols**:
+        - **HTTP (Hypertext Transfer Protocol)** / **HTTPS (HTTP Secure)**: Used by the World Wide Web to manage communication between web browsers and servers.
+HTTPS adds SSL (Secure Socket Layer) for encryption, making it suitable for secure transactions.
+        - **SSH (Secure Shell)**: A terminal emulation software that sets up an encrypted session over a TCP/IP connection.
+        - **NTP (Network Time Protocol)**: Synchronizes computer clocks to a standard time source, crucial for consistent timing in distributed systems.
+        - **FTP (File Transfer Protocol)**: Handles how files are sent over the Internet.
+        - **SMTP (Simple Mail Transfer Protocol)**: Used for sending and receiving email.
+        - **DNS (Domain Name System)**: Provides distributed database services for global information about various objects and services.

+**Comparison of TCP and IP** TCP and IP are distinct but complementary protocols:

+- **Purpose**: **TCP** ensures **reliable, ordered, and error-checked data delivery** between applications, while **IP** provides **addressing and routing** of packets across networks.
+- **Connection Type**: **TCP is connection-oriented**, requiring a connection to be established before data transfer, whereas **IP is connectionless**, simply routing packets without prior setup.
+- **Error Handling**: **TCP includes error checking and recovery mechanisms**, but **IP itself does not handle errors**.
+- **Flow and Congestion Control**: **TCP manages flow control and network congestion**, but **IP does not**.
+- **Data Segmentation**: **TCP breaks data into smaller segments and reassembles them** at the destination, while **IP breaks data into packets but does not handle reassembly**.
+- **Header Size**: TCP headers are typically larger (20-60 bytes) compared to IP headers (typically 20 bytes).
+- **Reliability**: **TCP guarantees delivery, reliability, and order**, while **IP does not guarantee delivery, reliability, or order**.
+- **Acknowledgment**: **TCP acknowledges receipt of data packets**, while **IP does not**.

+**Advantages and Disadvantages of the TCP/IP Model**

+- **Advantages**:

+    - **Interoperability**: Allows different types of computers and networks to communicate effectively.
+    - **Scalability**: Highly adaptable for both small and large networks, from LANs to global WANs like the Internet.
+    - **Standardization**: Based on open standards and protocols, ensuring compatibility across different devices and software.
+    - **Flexibility**: Supports various routing protocols, data types, and communication methods.
+    - **Reliability**: TCP/IP includes error-checking and retransmission features (via TCP) for reliable data transfer.
+- **Disadvantages**:

+    - **Complex Configuration**: Setting up and managing large TCP/IP networks can be intricate and prone to configuration errors.
+    - **Security Concerns**: TCP/IP was not originally designed with robust security in mind, leading to vulnerabilities that require added security protocols like SSL/TLS.
+    - **Inefficiency for Small Networks**: The overhead and complexity can be unnecessary for very small networks compared to simpler protocols.
+    - **Limited by Address Space**: IPv4 has a finite address space, which can lead to address exhaustion issues in large networks (though IPv6 addresses this).
+    - **Data Overhead**: TCP adds significant overhead to ensure reliable transmission, which can reduce efficiency for small data packets or in speed-critical networks.

 ---

 5. **What is addressing in networking?
 Explain physical, logical, port, and specific addressing with examples.**